 140 - 160 mins

 There are only a few places to buy this robot – Amazon and GearBest.
-The most expensive would be in Amazon where it will cost over $200.
+Amazon sells this for a little less than $200 – cheaper than the Roomba 650.

-GearBest offers this for less than $170 and you can get more savings by using the promo code “ILIFEA4S”.
+GearBest offers this for less than $170 and here are the coupon code…